byuitechops/d2l-fdrel250-data-extraction/ProjectCap.md

 # Requirements

 ### General Requirements
-A CSV or JSON generated with all the response data from the 250 Toolkit Assessment Quiz in every FDREL 250 course in every semester that is in D2L.
+A JSON generated with all the response data from the 250 Toolkit Assessment Quiz in every FDREL 250 course in every semester that is in D2L.

 ### Input Requirements